 The goodwill of securities brokerage and asset management business arose from acquisition of subsidiaries by the Group of (i) Sun International Securities Limited, a company incorporated in Hong Kong with limited liability and a licenced corporation under the SFO to carry on type 1 (dealing in securities), type 2 (dealing in futures contracts) and type 4 (advising on securities) regulated activities as defined under the SFO ("Sun Securities") and (ii) Sun International Asset Management Limited, a company incorporated in Hong Kong with limited liability and a licenced corporation under the SFO to carry on type 4 (advising on securities), type 5 (advising on futures contracts) and type 9 (asset management) regulated activities as defined under the SFO ("Sun Asset Management").
-The recoverable amount of securities brokerage and asset management business CGU under the financial services segment was determined based on a valuein-use calculation and used cash flow projections based on financial budgets approved by the directors of the Company with reliance on the valuation performed by an independent valuer covering a five-year period and pre-tax discount rate of 11.46% (2019: from 11.12% to 11.61%) per annum.
-Cash flows beyond that five-year period have been extrapolated at 3% (2019: 3%) growth rate.
+The recoverable amount of securities brokerage and asset management business CGU under the financial services segment was determined based on a value-inuse calculation and used cash flow projections based on financial budgets approved by the directors of the Company with reliance on the valuation performed by an independent valuer covering a five-year period and pre-tax discount rate of 11.11% (2020: 11.46%) per annum.
+Cash flows beyond that five-year period have been extrapolated at 3% (2020: 3%) growth rate.
 This growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
 Key assumptions used in the preparation of the financial budgets included revenue and gross margins during the five-year projections period which were determined by the directors of the Company based on past performance and its expectations for market development.
 The values assigned to key assumptions were based on historical experience, current market condition and approved forecasts and consistent with external information sources.
-Following the US-China trade dispute and the outbreak of COVID-19, the global economy and consumer confidence have been adversely affected.
-The worldwide stock index dropped significantly in 2020 due to the drop of crude oil price and the market panic of the outbreak of the COVID-19.
-The crisis may have a material impact on the Group's future financial results and development plan.
-The directors of the Company considered that due to the global economic growth were expected to slow down, the forecasted performances of the Group's securities brokerage and asset management business would be more prudent.
-The directors, therefore, reduced the financial budgeted revenue estimation, which caused the carrying amount of securities brokerage and asset management business CGU as at 31 March 2020 to exceed its value-in-use based on cash flow projections.
-Accordingly, an impairment loss of approximately HK\$28,666,000 (2019: HK\$5,443,000) was recognised in respect of the goodwill allocated to securities brokerage and asset management business CGU during the year ended 31 March 2020.
-Any adverse change in the assumptions used in the value-in-use calculation may lead to further impairment loss on the goodwill.
+Due to the outbreak of the COVID-19, the directors of the Company considered that the global economic growth were expected to be slow down.
+Therefore, the directors of the Company are of the opinion to be more prudent on the forecasted performances of the Group's securities brokerage and asset management business.
+Therefore, the directors of the Company reduced the financial budgeted revenue estimation, which caused the carrying amount of the securities brokerage and asset management business CGU to exceed its value-in-use on cash flow projections as at 31 March 2021.
+Accordingly, an impairment loss of approximately HK\$18,429,000 (2020: HK\$28,666,000) was recognised in respect of the goodwill allocated to securities brokerage and asset management business CGU during the year ended 31 March 2021.